LSEG-API-Samples/Example.DataLibrary.Python.Docker/README.md

 1. Containers can't access the Workspace desktop applications running on your host computer
 2. Platform Session consumes data from cloud
 3. Your container can run anywhere with internet access

+## What If I Am Using the Real-Time Platform Access Point?

+Yes, you can containerize your Data Library application if you are connecting to your Real-Time Distribution System (RTDS).
+The container can connect to on-prem RTDS and Cloud/LSEG hosted RTDS.

+The local RTDS also supports containerization too.

 ## Understanding the Technical Setup